Writing a CV or Resumé (in Dubai and UAE)

 been unemployed, put a heading that says Study or Skills Development

-for that period (even if you did nothing, you thought about what to do to improve yourself).
+for that period (even if you did nothing, you at least thought about what to do to improve yourself).
 Include contact details for the companies you worked

 at.
 Don't state salary details or reasons for leaving (they can be discussed at the appropriate time if appropriate).